-John started IsGood in 1992, growing it from a small, self-funded contract business into an industry-renowned community shop that garners around $2 million in annual revenue.
+John started IsGood in 1992 without accepting loans or investors.
+Over the years John grew IsGood from a small, self-funded contract woodworking business into an industry-renowned community woodworking shop that generates approximately $2 million in annual revenue.

-Simply put, the first step to starting a woodworking business that will actually succeed is to be a skilled woodworker yourself.
+The first step to starting a successful woodworking business is to develop your woodworker skills.

 John had already accumulated a lot of woodworking experience prior to starting IsGood Woodworks.
 In his own words:

 If you’re already well-versed in woodworking, then move ahead to step 2.

 If you’re looking to build your woodworking skills, the Woodworkers Guild of America offers many resources for people looking to learn the basics or expand upon their current skill set.

 You should also check to see if your area has any woodworking businesses like Is Good Woodworks where you can become a member and participate in woodworker workshops and classes.
 If you really want to know how to start a woodworking business, there is no better way to learn than from a small woodworking business owner.

 Keep reading for information on what type of small woodworking business opportunities there are.

 Step 2: Ideas for Starting a Woodworking Business

 In addition to developing the skills necessary when opening a woodworking business, you’ll also need to decide what kind of woodworking business you will open.
 Woodworking businesses typically fall into several categories: